 The Piaggio Avanti Exterior.
-This private aircraft because the propellers are in back of the wings reducing the noise in the cabin.
+This private aircraft has propellers that are in back of the wings reducing the noise in the cabin.

 The Piaggio Avanti Inside.
 Private aircraft charter in this aircraft because it can seat up to 6 - 7 passengers very comfortably.

 The Piaggio Avanti Cabin.
 This unique propeller placement design offers such a quiet cabin.

 The Piaggio Avanti Private Aircraft is the new flagship business aircraft, by Piaggio Aerospace.
 They set out to merge world-class customer support with a breakthrough product that combines style, efficiency, performance and cost effectiveness."

 The Piaggio Avanti Private Aircraft makes pioneering design features the frontrunner in its class and earn it its advanced moniker, Avanti - literally ahead in Italian.
 The Avanti II gets its best range figures, up around 1,500 nm, at higher altitudes and lower fuel burns.

 Innovative 5-blade scimitar propellers and the historic 3LS three lifting surface configuration work together to give Avanti EVO unique aerodynamic performance in its class.

 "The Piaggio Avanti Turboprop Airplane" sleek, instantly recognisable lines accomodate a remarkably spacious wisper quite cabin.